citizenmatt/resharper-clippy/readme.md

 This extension uses the open source [Double Agent](http://doubleagent.sourceforge.net/) library to host the Agent.
 Some minor changes were made for the binary that is shipped - patches are included in the repo.
 It also does some nice side-by-side activation context to load an unregistered COM object.
 Thanks to [Samuel Jack](http://blog.functionalfun.net/2012/09/a-quick-guide-to-registration-free-com.html), [Spike McLarty](http://www.atalasoft.com/blogs/spikemclarty/february-2012/dynamically-testing-an-activex-control-from-c-and) and [Junfeng Zhang](http://blogs.msdn.com/b/junfeng/archive/2006/04/20/579748.aspx) for notes on getting that working.
 See the [src/resharper-clippy/readme.md](src/resharper-clippy/readme.md) for more details.

-It also uses the ReSharper SDKs for 8.1 and 8.2, which are referenced as NuGet packages.
-Building the solution will restore the packages, as long as you're on NuGet 2.8 or above.
+It also uses the ReSharper SDK, which is referenced as NuGet packages.